angary/angary.github.io/src/writings/the-theoretical-limits-of-media-compression.md

 \node[right, font=\large] at (0.35, -0.4) {5 Mbps};
 ```

-This is because they use **lossy** compression - the decoder's output isn't identical to the original, just close enough that it's not perceivable by humans, i.e.
+This is because they use **lossy** compression - unlike text there are limits to human perception, consequently the decoder can drop information that is less likely to be noticed, i.e.

 - We're far more sensitive to brightness than colour - colour can be stored at lower resolution without anyone noticing
 - Loud sounds mask quieter sounds at nearby frequencies - the encoder can skip the masked parts entirely
 - Adjacent video frames are almost identical - the encoder only stores what changed between frames

-The question becomes: if we tolerate some distortion, how few bits do we actually need?
+So now if we can tolerate some distortion, how few bits do we actually need?

 ## Rate-Distortion Theory